bozeklab/histo-miner/README.md

 -> Under construction: `Final version on 15/05/25 or before`

-Here we present how to use histo-miner code.
-A complete end-to-end example is also included in next paragraph to facilitate usage.
+Here we present how to use histo-miner code. **A complete end-to-end example is also included in next paragraph to facilitate usage.**

 ### Models inference: nucleus segmentation and classification

+Here we will described how to obtained nucleus segmentation and classification from your input WSI.
+It corresponds to steps **(a), (b), (c)** from the figure above.

+- Download the SCC Segmenter and SCC Hovernet trained weights (see [Datasets](#datasets))
+- Fill the models configs (`scc_hovernet.yml` and `scc_segmenter.yml`) to indicate the paths to the different files needed and the number of gpus used for inference
+- Run: `sh scripts/main1_hovernet_inference.sh`
+- Run: `sh scripts/main2_segmenter_inference.sh`
+- Put both inference outputs on the same folder, add the path of this folder to `histo_miner_pipeline.yml` config file on the _inferences_postproc_main_ field
+- Run: `python scripts/main3_inferences_postproc.py`

+The json files finally obtained contain the nucleus classified and segmented for all WSIs of the input folder.

 ### Models inference visualization

+Here we will explain how to visualize the nucleus segmentation and classification as shown in [Visualization](#visualization).

 ### Tissue Analyser

+Here we will described how to calculate tissue relevant features based on the previously obtained nucleus segmentation and classification.
+It corresponds to step **(d)** from the figure above.

 ### Classification cSCC response to immunotherapy